cybertec-postgresql/yaim/README.md

 # yaim
 yaim - yet another ip manager
-yaim will check the healthiness of a specific postgresql or pgbouncer server.
-If the node is healthy, this information is published in etcd and all yaim registered in the same service directory will race to take on virtual IP addresses.
-All IP addresses specified in etcd will always lead to one of the nodes, so this concept can be easily used together with round robin DNS load balancing.
+yaim will check the healthiness of a component (e.g. via http GET, PostgreSQL query, shell).
+If the node is healthy, this information is published in a DCS (distributed consensus store) and all yaim registered in the same service directory will race to take on virtual IP addresses.
+All IP addresses specified in the DCS will always be connected to one of the nodes, so this concept can be easily used together with round robin DNS load balancing.
+If the health check fails or the node goes down, the remaining nodes will shortly afterwards try to take over the unused IP addresses.

+yaim can be used as a replacement for keepalived or other virtual IP management solutions.
+It can provide high availability and redundancy on a network level and as such doesn't require any special client or server modifications.

 ## design
 A running instance of this program will be referred to as a _node_.
 In the DCS, the IP adresses must be added as keys in the `service/ips/` path.
 Each IP address will be represented by a directory in DCS with the IP as the directory name.

+> The design of yaim is inspired by Patroni and vip-manager, so if you know either of those, yaim should seem familiar.

 The program runs in a loop:
 ```